MS Excel: SIN Function (WS, VBA)

 - Excel 2013, Excel 2011 for Mac, Excel 2010, Excel 2007, Excel 2003, Excel XP, Excel 2000

 The SIN function can be used in Microsoft Excel as the following type of function:

 Example (as Worksheet Function)

 Let's look at some Excel SIN function examples and explore how you would use the SIN function as a worksheet function in Microsoft Excel:

-Based on the Excel spreadsheet above, the following SIN function examples would return:
+Based on the spreadsheet above, the following Excel SIN examples would return:

 The SIN function can also be used in VBA code in Microsoft Excel.